-Zeitgebers are cues given by the environment that reset the circadian rhythm.
+Zeitgebers, which is German for "time-givers," are environmental cues that help regulate an organism's circadian rhythm, or biological clock.
+Zeitgebers are like your body's timekeeper.
+They are cues given by the environment that reset the circadian rhythm.
 These cues literally impact the expression of our genes.
 The science of this process is called chronobiology.

 Circadian Entrenchment Solutions